mara-nel/mara-nel.github.io/index.md

 <div class="flex-wrapper">
   <div class="leftText text-card">
   <p>
-  My name is Wyn Nelson and I am a web application developer.
+  My name is Mara Nelson and I am a web application developer.
   </p>
   <p>
   Currently, I am a full-stack developer at the